The Best Same-Day Crown Guide in Murrieta

 Chairside Design

 Dr. Bao sculpts the crown on screen: contacts, contours, chewing anatomy, gumline fit.
-The design reflects your actual bite — flatter and beefier for grinders, finer anatomy where aesthetics lead.
+The design reflects your actual bite — flatter and thicker for grinders, finer anatomy where aesthetics lead.

 In-Office Milling

 Diamond burs carve the crown from a solid ceramic block matched to your shade.
-Fifteen to twenty-five minutes — about one waiting-room magazine, if anyone still read those.
+Fifteen to twenty-five minutes — about one magazine, if anyone still reads those in waiting rooms.

 Bond, Adjust, Done

 Try-in under magnification, bite adjustment with marking paper, polish or glaze, then permanent bonding.
-You leave with the final crown — the one you’ll still be chewing on years from now.
+You leave with the final crown — the one you will still be chewing on years from now.

 Pro Tip — Book the Morning

-Same-day crowns run about two hours, and our office closes at 3 PM.
-An 8 or 9 AM start means you’re bonded, adjusted, and back over the Clinton Keith corridor to French Valley or Winchester before the lunch rush — with the whole thing behind you instead of hanging over your calendar for three weeks.
+Same-day crowns run about two hours, and our office hours vary by day.
+An early-morning start means you are bonded, adjusted, and back over the Clinton Keith corridor to French Valley or Winchester before noon — with the whole thing behind you instead of hanging over your calendar for three weeks.

 The Honest Trade-Offs